-Latin Plant Names Explained (And What Do They Mean?)
-A Guide to Understanding Scientific Plant Names
+Taxonomy: A Guide to Understanding Scientific Plant Names and Their Importance

-NOTE: This article is a tutorial on how and why we use the scientific, or Latin, names for plants, especially for plant identification of food and medicinal herbs.
-Find out what some of the names mean, and how they relate to you!
+NOTE: This article is a tutorial on how and why we (herbalists) use the scientific, or Latin, names for plants, especially for plant identification of food and medicinal herbs.
+Find out what some of the names mean, and why they’re so important to understand and use.

 Oh, those fancy Latin binomial plant names….Do you really need them?
 After all, can’t I just talk about elderberry and everyone knows what I mean, don’t they?
 Before I really understood these scientific plant names, I thought they may be just a little….I don’t know….overdone?
 But then….I had a light bulb moment…and it all happened because of elderberry.